vidify/vidify.org-source/content/en/blog/rust-parameters.md

 custom implementation, we could have this new method integrated in the builder itself instead, like `Builder::new(A, B, C)`.

-Thus, it might be better to use other crates like [`safe-builder` ](https://github.com/raiden-rs/safe-builder) (WIP and basically abandoned), or just a custom implementation.
+Thus, it might be better to use other crates like [`typed-builder` ](https://crates.io/crates/typed-builder), or just a custom implementation.

 ### Upsides
 * Although mandatory parameters don't have a parameter name now, it's still